 Walker’s Dream Trail

-John B. Walker had a vision of a vacation home for United States Presidents near a bluff on his property near Mount Falcon.
+John B. Walker had a vision of a vacation home for United States Presidents at a bluff on his property near Mount Falcon.
 This Summer White House was modeled after a European castle with 22 rooms drawn up in architectural plans.
 Walker began promoting the idea in 1911, but the dream of the summer home was abandoned when efforts to raise money faltered, and Walker’s fortunes began to turn.

 Today, the Walker’s Dream trail leads to what little remains of the proposed western White House.
 It branches from the Castle Trail next to a covered picnic shelter.